Deep Vein Thrombosis (DVT)

 A vascular specialist has the dedicated knowledge and skills to recognize DVT.
 If you suspect that you may have DVT, it's important to seek medical treatment from a qualified specialist as soon as possible.

-Valley Radiology offers innovative, targeted DVT diagnosis for patients in the Fayetteville and Angier, NC communities.
 If you have concerns about deep vein thrombosis, please discuss your symptoms and DVT treatment options with your primary care provider ASAP.

 For diagnostic imaging-related concerns or inquiries, please contact the Valley Radiology team online today.